 2. Hercules Mulligan

 Mulligan is a tailor working undercover spying on the British government.
 He risks his life to smuggle valuable information gained from his ignorant clients.
-Though just about everyone in Act One is fighting in the war, to me it seems that Mulligan is one who exhibits some of the most tremendous courage.
-That is why I Sort him into Gryffindor.
+Though just about everyone in Act 1 is fighting in the war, to us it seems that Mulligan is one who exhibits some of the most tremendous courage.
+That is why we Sorted him into Gryffindor.

 3. Thomas Jefferson

-Jefferson is mentioned as the author of the Declaration of Independence before we meet him in Act Two.
-He goes toe to toe with Hamilton frequently; they have two cabinet rap battles, each a duel of wits.
+Jefferson is mentioned as the author of the Declaration of Independence before we meet him in Act 2.
+He goes toe-to-toe with Hamilton frequently; they have two cabinet rap battles, each a duel of wits.
 Jefferson proves himself to be clever, sharp-witted, and innovative, rethinking how the election loser becomes vice president.
 Therefore, Jefferson is a Ravenclaw.

 4. Angelica Schuyler

 Eliza’s sister Angelica is loyal and bold, but her intelligence stands out.
 She is well-read, familiar with revolutionary writers like Thomas Paine.
 When Angelica meets Alexander and notices that both she and her sister are interested in him, she carefully weighs her options, considering the ramifications of her choice for herself, her sister, Alexander, and her family.
 She even overanalyzes the subtext of punctuation in a letter.
 Thus, she is a Ravenclaw.

 Laurens is another member of Alexander’s Act 1 crew; he is characterized as an abolitionist, an activist in favor of ending slavery.
 He shares his friends’ passion for the revolution, but he is also dedicated to abolition and sings about fighting for and alongside Black people.
 Since the House of the badger celebrates acceptance and fair treatment, his defining characteristic lands Laurens in Hufflepuff.